The three central components of the Institute are UNT on the Square, the IAA Faculty Fellows program and the IAA Artist-in-Residence program.

 IAA Artist in Residence program engages artists of international stature and achievement and brings them into the campus environment to provide UNT faculty and students (as well as the community) opportunities to interact with and learn from some of the most accomplished professionals in their fields.
 During their stays, artist in residence pursue their own creative work and also interact with students, faculty and the community with programs, classes, master classes, and performances appropriate to their fields of endeavor and interests.

-Writer and film maker Guillermo Arriaga was the inaugural IAA Artist in Residence and is followed by composer Jake Heggie for the 2011-2012 academic year.
+Writer and film maker Guillermo Arriaga was the inaugural IAA Artist in Residence and was followed by composer Jake Heggie for the 2010-2011 academic year.
 Chicago based visual artist Nick Cave served as Artist in Residence for the 2011-12 academic year, Kiki Smith is our current AIR.

 Aug 1 2014 - 5:30pm - 7:30pm

 Aug 25 2014 (All day) - Sep 25 2014 (All day)

 Sep 5 2014 - 5:30pm